citrix/citrix-daas-rest-go/citrixorchestration/docs/TagResponseModel.md

 HasScopeReferences returns a boolean if a field has been set.

+### SetScopeReferencesNil

+`func (o *TagResponseModel) SetScopeReferencesNil(b bool)`

+ SetScopeReferencesNil sets the value for ScopeReferences to be an explicit nil

+### UnsetScopeReferences
+`func (o *TagResponseModel) UnsetScopeReferences()`

+UnsetScopeReferences ensures that no value is present for ScopeReferences, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)